 by first Monday after classes begin: submit proposal and bibliography to faculty tutor.
-Complete "Application for Admission to Candidacy for Honors" form and secure tutor's signature; submit to Serena Plage in the Program office.
+Complete "Application for Admission to Candidacy for Honors" form and secure tutor's signature; submit to the administrative assistant in the Program office.
 Receipt of returned copy with Program Director's signature constitutes formal approval of your project.